 Both Dr. Lipman and Dr. Winter also say that sleeping pills can be addictive.
 This is a major reason why Dr. Lipman compares them to opioids.
 In his book, he cites data stating that it's estimated that more than 30 percent of overdoses involving opioids also involve benzodiazepines.
 Additionally, in 2018, JAMA Internal Medicine published a study saying that 68 percent of people taking Ambien took it longer than advised (a length of 61 days or longer).
 It also found that 25 percent of Ambien users also took opioids, a dangerous combination as the unfortunate overdose stat shows.

 What these stats also show, however, is that for many people sleeping pills aren't addictive.
 Rawlinson, for example, had no problem stopping taking them after a full year and a half.
 (Doctors would likely also debate whether she truly needed to take them that long.)
 The reality is, just like alcohol, sleeping pills affect people differently.
 They can cause some people to black out and do weird things.
-They can help others fall asleep and wake up fresh as a daisy.
+They can help others fall asleep fast and wake up fresh as a daisy.
 They can be addictive and habit-forming and they can not be.
 And they may or may not work.